WE FINISHED!!

 Castles, mills and cloud inversions

-Our final visits of the year to the Lakes were in October and November, for a week each time.
-The weather in October was perfect and we had what we considered to be one of our most interesting weeks.
-We stayed on the west coast, just outside Whitehaven from where we climbed Dent and Flat Fell on a sublimely warm and sunny day, walking up through tangy smelling spruce woods to Dent’s pretty summit, before dropping down into two tiny hidden valleys, then climbing up on to Flat Fell with its coastal views.
-We climbed Ponsonby Fell up through the lovely Blengdale Forest, seeing only two people all day and marvelled at the views of the Screes from such a different viewpoint.
-We re-visited St Bees in time for a beautiful sunset and wandered round Eamont and Whitehaven’s harbour.
+October and November saw us back in the Lakes for a week each time, making these our last visits of the year.
+October’s weather was glorious and we had what we considered to be one of our most interesting weeks.
+Staying on the west coast just outside Whitehaven, we climbed Dent and Flat Fell on a sublimely warm and sunny day, ambling up through fresh, tangy, fragrant spruce woods to Dent’s pretty summit, before dropping down to walk through two tiny hidden valleys, then climbing gently again to Flat Fell with its sublime coastal views.

 All in all, two lovely weeks despite (or in some cases because of) the weather, leaving us with 34 fells to go to complete the Outlying Fells challenge!